Which place is cheaper, Bratislava or Bucharest?

 Bratislava has a variety of shopping areas worth visiting.
 Shopping has come to life here, with three large shopping malls and many shopping streets where you'll find local boutiques.
 The city has both global brands as well as more traditional shops where you can buy local items.
 Popular things to purchase while you're in town include traditional clothing, wooden crosses, corn husk dolls, and local alcohol such as slivovica.

-Bratislava offers lots of family activities.
+You'll find plenty of kid-friendly things to do in Bratislava.
 Kids and adults alike will appreciate the lack of tourist crowds when compared to other European cities, even during school holidays.
 You can explore the city and enjoy a laid back vibe without the chaos of navigating through tour groups and large crowds.
 There's also a nice old town as well as gardens, playgrounds, palaces, and the Bratislava Castle.

-Bratislava is a good for couples to visit.
+Bratislava makes for a fun place to visit for a couple.
 Couples that enjoy stepping away from tourist crowds will appreciate this relaxed city.
 There is the beautiful Janko Kráľ Park as well as the Bratislava Castle that you can explore.
 It's enjoyable to simply walk around the old town and soak up the atmosphere as well.
 There are also many great restaurants and wine bars where you can enjoy a night out.

 You'll find somewhat comparable public transit options in both Bucharest and Bratislava.